 How do I check my kit back in when my group is finished with it?

-form, and drop the neon survey in the box on the counter.
+- Drop off the neon survey in the box on the counter

 Do I get a free VSVS t-shirt for participating?

 Yes and no. It depends on the semester you come in and t-shirt availability.
 If you apply during the fall semester you are guaranteed a t-shirt, as this is when new shirts for the year are ordered.
 If you don’t volunteer during the fall, but join us in the spring we may or may not have t-shirts left in your size.
 Contact the VSVS Educational Coordinator for more information.